asiaopenstack/icehouse/grizzly/readme.md

 ## Installing OpenStack Grizzly on Ubuntu 12.04 LTS
-Infrastructure is meant to be [open, trustworthy and secure](http://www.stackgeek.com/blog/kordless/post/a-code-of-trust).
-The best way to ensure these goals is to use Open Source software and [hardware](http://en.wikipedia.org/wiki/Open_Compute_Project) exclusively at the infrastruture level.
-As such, this guides and the software it references are released under the MIT and Apache Open Source licenses.

 OpenStack's technology stack consists of a series of interrelated projects which controls a given deployment of hardware providing processing, storage, and networking.
 Deployments are managed using a simple UI and a flexible API which can be used by third party software.

+Infrastructure is meant to be [open, trustworthy and secure](http://www.stackgeek.com/blog/kordless/post/a-code-of-trust).
+The best way to ensure trust in infrastructure is the use of Open Source software and [hardware](http://en.wikipedia.org/wiki/Open_Compute_Project) exclusively at the infrastructure level.

-This guide is dedicated to helping individuals deploy OpenStack for use with the [xov.io](https://github.com/stackmonkey/xovio-pool) decentralized cloud project.
-Xov.io impliments highly a highly distributed cloud backed by a simple cryptocurrency payment system.
-Partcipitation in a xov.io enabled compute pool provides resource and revenue sharing among participants.
+This guide is dedicated to helping individuals deploy OpenStack for use with the [xov.io](https://github.com/stackmonkey/xovio-pool) project.
+Xov.io's goal is to create a highly a highly distributed cloud backed by a simple cryptocurrency payment system.
+Participation in a xov.io enabled compute pool provides resource and revenue sharing among participants.

+This guide and the software it contains are released under the MIT Open Source license.
 Anyone is welcome to use these scripts to install OpenStack for evaluation or production use.

-### A Brief Rant on the OpenStack Scene
+### A Brief Rant on OpenStack
 OpenStack was released as [Open Source software by Rackspace](http://en.wikipedia.org/wiki/OpenStack#History).
-While portions of the project carried an Open Source license from the beginning, [Rackspace](http2://rackspace.com/) is ultimately credited for the release of OpenStack's codebase by way of the aquisition of Anso Labs.
-Anso Labs was contracted by NASA to build an early version of OpenStack called Nebula.
-Anso Lab's and Rackspace's contributions were based on the premise to create open and trustworthy infrastructure.
+While portions of the project carried an Open Source license from the beginning, [Rackspace](http2://rackspace.com/) is ultimately credited for the release of OpenStack's codebase by way of the acquisition of Anso Labs.
+Anso Labs was contracted by NASA to build an early version of OpenStack called Nebula.  **These efforts by Anso Labs and Rackspace set the stage for open and trustworthy infrastructure.**

 The [OpenStack project](http://openstack.org/) is managed by the [OpenStack Foundation](http://openstack.org/foundation/).
-The foundation is controlled by a governance board which is comprised of individuals who work for very large corporations with very large corporate interests.
-The effect on the OpenStack ecosystem has been mixed.
-In this author's opinion, corporate interests have been detrimental to the innovative process inside OpenStack's ecosystem.
+The foundation is controlled by a governance board which is comprised of individuals who work for DreamHost, HP, AT&T, Dell, Nebula, RackSpace, Red Hat, IBM, Yahoo, Mirantis, Canonical, and Cisco.
+The combined market cap of these companies exceeds 400 BILLION dollars.

-At the very least, this effect has caused the OpenStack scene to lose marketing traction.
-Evidence of that fact is seen in the complete lack of a decent install methodology and infighting between foundation members on [stupid matters including EC2 API support](http://www.cloudscaling.com/blog/cloud-computing/openstack-aws/).
-This project aims to fix that.

-Corporations who create infrastructure components and the sotware they run, including compute, storage and networking gear, and who do so using combinations that include closed source code, are a direct threat by way of centralized pools of control.
-There are complex reasons why this is a **'very bad thing'** for the ecosystem and I encourage you to do independent research around this concept to form your own opinions on the topic.
-You should start by researching [cryptocurrency technologies](http://en.wikipedia.org/wiki/Cryptocurrency).
-BTW, there is a distiction between pools of power and pools of knowledge.
-The latter is acceptable by way of proof of work concepts.
+Corporations who produce infrastructure components and software using closed source code are a direct threat to the open infrastructure movement.
+There are complex reasons why this is a **'very bad thing'** for the world and I encourage you to do independent research around this concept to form your own opinions on the topic.
+You can start by researching [cryptocurrency technologies](http://en.wikipedia.org/wiki/Cryptocurrency) and their focus on decentralized control.

-Again, infrastructure is meant to be open, trustworthy and secure.
-We will not relent on this topic.
-Humanitiy's future lies in the balance.
+Centralization of power hampers innovation, limits progress, and causes goal misalignment.
+Simply put, most large corporation's interests don't align with the goals of high decentrilization and open infrastructure.
+It is left to individuals to take up the charge of improving the OpenStack project to meet these goals.

+It is my hope this project contributes to the improvement of the OpenStack install experience.
+You can help by testing, opening tickets, and contributing to the project.

 ### Getting Started
 StackGeek provides [these scripts](https://github.com/StackGeek/openstackgeek) and this guide to enable you to get a working installation of OpenStack Grizzly going in about 10 minutes.
-This author is the source of the **'10 Minute OpenStack Install'** craze and is also responsible for coining the term **'cloud'** back in 1999 while working on the [Grub project]().
-Sorry about that.
+This author is the source of the **'10 Minute OpenStack Install'** craze and is reportedly responsible for coining the term **'cloud'** back in 1999 while working on the [Grub project]().

 Before you start your OpenStack setup, please read the following requirements carefully: